genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/11_switch.md

 ## Use cases

 * Toggling visibility of a UI section
-* Disaling & enabling features
+* Disabling & enabling features

 ## Additional resources